pablolovera/modules-laravel/README.md

 ### How to use...

 #### First step (IMPORTANT)
-Create the `Core` module.
-It's very important!
+Run the command to create the default scaffold of modules
 ```
-php artisan module:make-core
+php artisan module:start
 ```
-Then... see the directory `app/Core/`
+Then... in the `app/` will be created tow new folders `Core` and `Modules`

 #### Create the other modules...

 ```
 php artisan make:module <module-name>
 ```
-Then... see the directory `app/Modules/<module-name>`
+Then... will be created `app/Modules/<module-name>`

 ### Commands available